-the Dubois wing of the party, and take no stock in the attack made upon a class of citizens that forms a body of industrious, peaceable, law-abiding and progressive people of differing political faiths.
+the party.
+Mr. Hailey answered by expressing the views of a large number of Democrats in Idaho who repudiate the Dubois wing of the party, and take no stock in the attack made upon a class of citizens that forms a body of industrious, peaceable, law-abiding and progressive people of differing political faiths.
 He shows that there is no attempt by the Dubois faction to put forth political principles or policies, but only an assault upon a church.
 He therefore declines to speak on the lines indicated.

-The gentleman suggests that there are laws on the statute books of Idaho sufficient for the vindication of morality, and that if there are cases of ylolation of the law such as are charged in the so-called "platform" of the Dubois faction, the proper way to proceed is to enforce those laws in the manner provided thereby.
+The gentleman suggests that there are laws on the statute books of Idaho sufficient for the vindication of moral. ity, and that if there are cases of violation of the law such as are charged in the so-called "platform" of the Dubois faction, the proper way to proceed is to enforce those laws in the manner provided thereby.
 He considers that the managers of the campaign are making a great mistake, and that their course will be detrimental to the best interests of the people of the State.

-We know that this opinion is entertained by many strong minds in both the great political parties in Idaho, and that they fully understand the motives behind the present onslaught to further the designs of a political trickster and contortionist, who has displayed chameleon colors so many times and is now making his final summersault.
+We know that this opinion is entertained by many strong minds in both the great political partles in Idaho, and that they fully understand the motives behind the present onslaught to further the designs of a political trickster and contortionist, who has displayed chameleon colors so many times and is now making his final summersault.
 The idea of his "standing up for moral purity and the American home," evokes the laughter of posted people of all classes and parties.
-And the cry of "church influence," coming from that quarter is regarded as the very extreme of burlesque, for it is known that if that could be obtained in the direction desired, it would be accepted with the utmost and most obsequious giadness and abnegation.
+And the cry of "church influence," coming from that quarter is regarded as the very extreme of burlesque, for it is known that if that could be obtained in the direction desired, it would be accepted with the utmost and most obsequious gladness and abnegation.

-There is not the slightest shadow of an excuse for raising that cry in the present campaign, and it is generally regarded as too silly to argue over.
-John Halley is to be honored for his frank and open position on this question, and he is backed by a host of stalwarts who will stand by their party principles, but will not wallow in the mire of factional vituperation to aid the accomplishment of personal ambition,
+There is not the slightest shadow of on excuse for raising that ery in the present campaign, and it is generally regarded as too silly to argue over.
+John Halley is to be honored for his frank and open position on this question, and he is backed by a host of stalwarts who will stand by their party principles, but will not wallow in the mire of factional vituperation to aid the accomplishment of personal ambition.